Expander graphs are globally synchronizing: Introduction

-We are interested in the long term behaviour of the dynamics, which in this case can be described by the landscape of the energy function $\cE_G$.
+The long-term dynamics can thus be described by the landscape of the energy function $\cE_G$.
 A state $\theta$ is called an \indef{equilibrium state} if $\d \theta / \dt = 0$.
-In view of~\eqref{eq:kuramoto}, all the oscillators in an equilibrium state move at the intrinsic frequency $\omega$ in the original reference frame, without changing their relative phase difference, whereas in the rotating frame, all the oscillators would be motionless.
+In view of~\eqref{eq:kuramoto}, all the oscillators in an equilibrium state move at the intrinsic frequency $\omega$ in the original reference frame, without changing their relative phase differences, whereas in the rotating frame, all the oscillators would be motionless.
 As the dynamics follow a gradient system, the equilibrium states are the critical points of the energy, namely, states $\theta$ such that $\grad \cE_G(\theta) = 0$.
-If, furthermore, $\theta$ is a local minimum of $\cE_G$, we call $\theta$ a \indef{stable equilibrium state}.
-These correspond precisely to equilibrium states that are physically achievable, as most small perturbations return the system back to $\theta$.
-Indeed, we have a stable equilibrium only when $\theta$ is a local minimum of $\cE_G$.
+If, furthermore, $\theta$ is a local minimum of $\cE_G$, we call $\theta$ a \indef{stable equilibrium state}, or simply a \indef{stable state}\footnote{Since $\cE_G$ is analytic, the local minima $\theta$ are precisely the states that are (Lyapunov) stable, meaning that for every $\eps > 0$, there is $\delta > 0$ such that $\norm{\theta(0) - \theta} \leq \delta$ implies $\norm{\theta(t) - \theta} \leq \eps$ for all $t \geq 0$.
+See Absil and Kurdyka~\cite{Absil2006-lg}.}.

-The energy $\cE_G(\theta)$ is always non-negative and it is minimised when all the oscillators have the same phase, that is, $\theta_x = \alpha$ for all $x \in V$.
-These states are called the \indef{synchronised states}.\footnote{We consider two states $\theta$ and $\theta'$ to be \indef{equivalent} if they differ by a global rotation, that is $\theta_x - \theta'_x = \alpha$ for some $\alpha$ and for all $x \in V$.} The other local minima of $\cE_G$, if they exist, are called \indef{spurious local minima}.
+The energy $\cE_G(\theta)$ is always non-negative and it is minimized when all the oscillators have the same phase, that is, $\theta_x = \theta_y$ for all $x,y \in V$.
+These states are called the \indef{fully synchronized states}.\footnote{We consider two states $\theta$ and $\theta'$ to be \indef{equivalent} if they differ by a global rotation, that is $\theta_x - \theta'_x = c$ for all $x\in V$, for some $c \in \RR$.} If other local minima of $\cE_G$ exist, they are called \indef{spurious local minima}.
 The main goal of this paper is to understand, for which graphs $G$, the energy landscape $\cE_G$ has no spurious local minima.

-\begin{definition}[Globally Synchronising Graph] A graph $G = (V,E)$, with adjacency matrix $A$, is said to be globally synchronising if the associated energy function $\cE_G$, given by~\eqref{eq:energy}, has no spurious local minima (i.e., the only local minima are given by a constant function $\theta_x=\alpha$ for all $x\in V$). \end{definition}

-As the energy $\cE_G$ is a smooth function, a result by Panageas and Piliouras~\cite{Panageas2017-ye} establishes that the set of initial conditions such that the gradient descent converges to saddle points has zero Lebesgue measure (the result is for functions in $\mathbb{R}^n$, but it applies easily for the torus via standard covering arguments).
-Therefore, if there are no spurious local minima, a state $\theta$ chosen uniformly at random on $(\SS^1)^V$ will converge to a synchronised state with probability one, yielding global synchrony of the corresponding oscillators.